aswiniab/blog/_posts/2020-12-04-Retail-Business-Analytics.markdown

 ![img10]({{site.baseurl}}/assets/img/customer_segmentation/img10.png)

 The distance between cluster centers shows that:
 * Cluster-1 (general customers) and Cluster-6 (customers who prefer fast-food) are the nearest.
-It indicates that the general customers and fast-food lovers have similar characteristics.
+It indicates that the general customers and customers who prefer fast-food have similar preferences.
-* Cluster-2 (customers who prefer alcoholic beverages) and Cluster-5 (customers who prefer vegetables) are farthest, indicating that they have very different characteristics.-
+* Cluster-2 (customers who prefer alcoholic beverages) and Cluster-5 (customers who prefer vegetables) are farthest, indicating that they have very dissimilar preferences.

+### 4. Conclusion:
+From the analysis presented baove, it can be concluded that the customers of the grocery store are mainly of 6 groups:
+Group-1: those who prefer to puchase alcoholic beverages
+Group-2: those who prefer purchase items to prepare sandwiches
+Group-3: those who purchase breakfast items
+Group-4: those who purchase vegetables
+Group-5: those who purchase fast-food
+Group-6: those who prefer softdrinks

+Those who prefer to puchase vegetables have very dissimlar preferences compared to those who prefer alcoholic beverages.
+Those who prefer softdrinks have similarities to all other groups.

 ### References: